fommil/fpmortals/manuscript/complete.md

 ~~~~~~~~

 `.fold` doesn't work on stdlib `List` because it already has a method
-called `fold` that does it's own thing in its own special way.
+called `fold` that does it is own thing in its own special way.

 The strangely named `intercalate` inserts a specific `A` between each
 element before performing the `fold`